 Routers connect multiple networks together.
 They also connect computers on those networks to the Internet.
 Routers enable all networked computers to share a single Internet connection, which saves money.

 A router acts a dispatcher.
-It analyzes data being sent across a network, chooses the best route for data to travel, and sends it on its way.
+It analyses data being sent across a network, chooses the best route for data to travel, and sends it on its way.

 Routers connect your business to the world, protect information from security threats, and can even decide which computers receive priority over others.